 - The defendant knew that the photograph, motion picture, exhibition, show, representation, or presentation included sexual conduct by a child less than 18 years of age.

 “Sexual conduct” means actual or simulated sexual intercourse, deviate sexual intercourse, sexual bestiality, masturbation, or sadomasochistic abuse; actual lewd exhibition of the genitals; actual physical contact with a person’s clothed or unclothed genitals, pubic area, buttocks, or, if such person is a female, breast, with the intent to arouse or gratify the sexual desire of either party; or any act or conduct which constitutes sexual battery or simulates that sexual battery is being or will be committed.

 One defense is that you did not know what the material was.
 For example, a person who was cleaning out a bunch of CDs and DVDs left over after their tenant left the apartment cannot be charged with this crime because he did not knowingly possess the material.

 This crime is a third-degree felony which is punishable up to 5 years in prison and a $5,000 fine.

 Anyone convicted of this crime will be designated a sexual offender.
 They will be required to initially register their personal information with the Florida Department of Law Enforcement and continually update that information if anything changes.
 The offenders will also be listed on the Florida Department of Law Enforcement’s website for the public to search.

-If you have been arrested and charged with this crime in West Palm Beach, call our offices to schedule a free 15 minute case strategy.
+If you have been arrested and charged with this crime in West Palm Beach, call our offices to schedule a 5 minute free consultation.
 We need to hear your version of the story so we can start investigating your case.
 We will take depositions of the officers and anyone involved.
 From this information, we will create a defense strategy to your case.
 We will fight your case all the way to trial, if needed.
 Call us today so we can start immediately.